John Biggar.com : Climbing Instructor and Guidebook Author

 Corwar Crag near Newton Stewart

-**** JFMAMJJASOND 2, 4, 5, 1 A good afternoon venue in spring and autumn, midgy in summer.
+*** JFMAMJJASOND 2, 4, 5, 1 A good afternoon venue in spring and autumn, but often midgy on summer evenings.
 Routes to 30m.

 Craigdews

-*** JFMAMJJASOND 7, 10, 1 Covered in goats and goat inspired route names - both equally bad.!
-A few routes are up to 100m long.
+** JFMAMJJASOND 7, 10, 1 Covered in grass, goats and goat inspired route names - all equally bad!
+But some nice climbing with a few routes up to 100m long.

 Craigencallie